Pepi100/IntroductionToRobotics/README.md

 4. Understanding Basic Robotics Concepts
 5. Understanding and Using Microcontrollers

- This repo will contain all materials related to the course.
+ This repo will contain all materials related to the laboratory.
+ The code for each project is available in it's specific folder.

 </br>